2104-UIC-Connect-Fur/Grace-Shopper/README.md

 Once a user creates an account and logs in, they are able to add items to their cart, modify the cart, and proceed to checkout.
 From there, the user enters essential purchase information and completes the checkout process.

-For Admin users, additional features are baked into the front end to allow the individual to add items, edit item details, delete items, and view user information.
+For Admin users, additional features are baked into the front end to allow the individual to add items to the store, edit item details, delete items, and view user information.

 ## And How Does It Do That?

 #### React.js:
 - Allows for the creation of a single-page app full of hooks that detect changes in state and trigger rendering of content as needed
-- This design makes for a smoother user experience, as it limits the reloading of content
+- Makes for a smoother user experience, as it limits the reloading of content

 #### Express.js:
 - Lightweight and efficient as it serves up data from the back end to the front end
-- Using middleware, we can attach and later check for a JSON web token on a server-side cookie to identity a logged-in user and to determine whether or not they have admin-level access
+- Using middleware, we can attach and later check for a JSON Web Token on a server-side cookie to identity a logged-in user and to determine whether or not they have admin-level access

 #### PostgreSQL:
 - Database management system used to store and update information related to items, users, orders, and more